|Colour:||Opalescent Golden Sand|

 - 16th Annual T.O Car Classic Concours (Best in Class )

-Offered here in its outstanding original colour combination this Mark X is a truly world-class example and it is definitely the most attractive examples available anywhere on the planet
+Offered here in its outstanding original colour combination, this Jaguar 4.2 Litre Mark X is a truly World-Class example and it is definitely the most attractive example available anywhere on the planet.